 I honestly don’t mind most of these caveats ( Renderdoc not supporting hurts my feelings more than anything else because I didn’t want to do a fallback mode ), because I see the alternatives as being way worse overall.
 In particular people have asked me a lot why not just use onion textures.
 Here’s why not:

 - An array of onion textures, make one per size (128x, 256x etc).
 Doesn’t work for me because it introduces the descriptor indexing problem back to handle multiple sizes (or you must batch per-texture size, which defeats the point), is conceptually ugly and doesn’t work for npot/rectangular textures because of how many of these you’ll need.

-- An array of atlases ( or anything involving atlases ).
+- An array of atlases (or anything involving texture atlases).
 Been there with the old renderer.
-Texture atlases suck, they don’t wrap correctly, they take ages to build and they make you mess with your UV coordinates in turns that makes you write hacks on hacks (the worst is when combined with non-atlased resources, ugh)
+Texture atlases suck, they break filtering, they take ages to build and they make you mess with your UV coordinates in turns that makes you write hacks on hacks (the worst is when combined with non-atlased resources, ugh)

-- Sparse onion textures.
-Actually the most viable idea of the bunch, but still falls short for me because of the npot/rectangular edge cases, those still require specific hacks/complexity that I can just avoid with descriptor indexing.
+- Sparse onion textures are actually the most viable idea of the bunch, but still falls short for me because of the npot/rectangular edge cases, those still require specific hacks/complexity that I can just avoid with descriptor indexing.

-- If I restricted myself to only square pot textures, would have used.
+- If I restricted myself to only square power-of-two textures, would have used.

 - You must guess in advance not only how many textures you’ll be using, but their approximate total area.
 Get it wrong ?
 See below.